-The mission of AVID is to ensure that ALL students, and most especially the least-served students who are in the middle:
+The mission of AVID is to ensure that ALL students, and most especially the least served students who are in the middle:

 Our Advancement via Individual Determination (AVID) program provides students who have untapped potential with the additional skill sets that they need to get into college and excel in a higher-education environment.
 To be considered for enrollment, students must apply to the program.
-The application process usually includes submission of a written essay, and an interview.
+The application process usually includes the submission of a written essay and an interview.
 Once accepted, students participate in the following course components:

 Field trips and guest speakers